 Learn more about how the NIB Trust was created, where the money in the NIB Trust Fund came from and other answers.

 NIB Trust Fund receives a large number of applications.
 In order to ensure an adequate assessment and review of each, the screening and selection process for applications could take approximately four months.
+Group funding decisions are usually released end of March, individual finding decisions are usually released at the end of September.

 Plans are in place to ensure the longevity of the NIB Trust Fund, with the goal of offering funding for First Nations and Métis individuals and organizations through a competitive application process for the next 20 years.